Matt Barkley: Personal life

 Barkley's cousin, Robbie Boyer, was a walk-on at USC during Barkley's freshman, sophomore, and junior years.
-Barkley's younger siblings, twins Sam and Lainy, also attended USC.
+His younger siblings, twins Sam and Lainy, also attended USC.

 Barkley is a Christian.
-During Christmas 2008, Barkley went with a group of friends and family to help run an orphanage in South Africa.
-For Christmas 2010, he spent his winter break in Nigeria "visiting orphans, widows, villagers and prisoners, doing construction work, distributing supplies and gifts and sharing daily fellowship".
-In 2012, Barkley led a group of 16 USC football teammates to Haiti, where they built houses and delivered more than 2,000 pounds of supplies for orphanages and schools.
-He appears on I Am Second, sharing the story of his Christian faith and personal relationship with Jesus Christ.
+During Christmas 2008, he went with a group of friends and family to help run an orphanage in South Africa.
+For Christmas 2010, Barkley spent his winter break in Nigeria "visiting orphans, widows, villagers and prisoners, doing construction work, distributing supplies and gifts and sharing daily fellowship".
+In 2012, he led a group of 16 USC football teammates to Haiti, where they built houses and delivered more than 2,000 pounds of supplies for orphanages and schools.
+Barkley appears on I Am Second, sharing the story of his Christian faith and personal relationship with Jesus Christ.
 At the beginning of his USC career, Barkley befriended former USC Olympian, World War II prisoner of war and inspirational speaker Louis Zamperini.

-Barkley married his high school sweetheart Brittany Langdon, a year after he graduated from USC, in July 2013.
-In December 2014, she announced via Twitter she was pregnant.
-Their son was born in 2015.
+Barkley married his high school sweetheart Brittany Langdon in July 2013.
+In December 2014, Langdon announced via Twitter that she was pregnant.
+Their son, John, was born in 2015.